neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 !media unit_cell_openmc_temp.png
   id=unit_cell_openmc_temp
-  caption=Solid temperature predicted by the MOOSE heat conduction module with physics feedback from OpenMC-NekRS and the solid temperature actually imposed in OpenMC for a half-height portion of the unit cell style=width:100%;margin-left:auto;margin-right:auto
+  caption=Solid temperature predicted by the MOOSE heat transfer module with physics feedback from OpenMC-NekRS and the solid temperature actually imposed in OpenMC for a half-height portion of the unit cell style=width:100%;margin-left:auto;margin-right:auto

 [unit_cell_fluid_temp] shows the fluid temperature predicted by NekRS and THM,